coreos/rpm-ostree/docs/treefile.md

    use, from any files that end in `.repo`, in the same directory as the treefile.
 If missing, all yum repos enabled by default are used.
-   `rpm-ostree compose tree` does not use the system `/etc/yum.repos.d`, because it's common to want to compose a target system distinct from the one the host sytem is running.
+   `rpm-ostree compose tree` does not use the system repository configuration directories, because it's common to want to compose a target system distinct from the one the host sytem is running.

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.